Yay, Google did it. How they drastically reduced the E-waste of their Chromebooks

 To this I argue:

 1. There will always be a healthy demand for fully supported Chromebooks.
-Whether it’s for access to the full Google Play store, upgrading speed, or institutional users that need official support, new Chromebooks running standard ChromeOS are needed.
+Whether it’s for access to the full Google Play store, upgrading speed, or institutional customers that need official support, new Chromebooks running standard ChromeOS are needed.

 2. There is ample need for basic computers for people who can’t otherwise afford Chromebooks.
 When COVID first hit and schools switched to distance learning, it exposed how many American families didn’t have enough devices for their children and couldn’t afford to buy more.
 And that is just in this country.

-3. Putting those users from #2 in Google’s ecosystem will benefit Google’s main revenue stream.
+3. Putting those people from #2 in Google’s ecosystem will benefit Google’s main revenue stream.
 ChromeOS Flex is a ChromeOS distribution.
 It’s designed to work with a Google account and you browse in Chrome—both of which benefit Google’s main money-maker: ads.

 4. It serves a stated goal of ChromeOS Flex: reducing e-waste.